dhoepfl/DHLocalizedString/README.md

 The operator `|~` looks a bit like a flag.

-In your `Localizable.strings` file, replace all interpolations with `%@`, regardless of the type of the interpolation.
+In your `Localizable.strings` file, replace all interpolations with `%n$@` (including positional number!), regardless of the type of the interpolation.
 Do not use `%@` as part of the key.
 You may use positional parameters in the translated string, as shown above.

 See [LICENSE](./LICENSE) for license information.